Cartheur-Research/M6809-exec09/README.md

 Entries in the internal table:

-- can be created interactivelt using 'set var'
+- can be created interactively using `set var`
 - can be modified
 - are not converted to absolute address values
 - return either an address (their value) or the data at the addressed location, depending upon the context.

-Eg: consider the creation of a variable 'fred' from a pre-existing program variable 'start':
+For example, consider the creation of a variable `aeon` from a pre-existing program variable `start`:

-set var fred=&start+2
+`set var aeon=&start+2`

-'fred' can now be used in exactly the same way as the examples above showed for 'start'.
+`aeon` can now be used in exactly the same way as the examples above showed for `start`.

 ### Expressions